zng-ui/zng/TODO/_current.md

 * Integrate frame reuse with frame update, see `Optimizations.md`.
 * Use something like the `FastTransform` from webrender internals in our own transforms.
+* Avoid property binding when value is not animating, webrender invalidates cache if is bound, see `prepare_interned_prim_for_render`.
 * Finish state API, see `State.md`.